laderast/exacloudTutorial/exacloud-tutorial.md

 ##Task 1: Testing your code in an interactive session

+We will be reproducing the following analysis using data pulled from the twitter feed: [On Geek Versus Nerd](https://slackprop.wordpress.com/2013/06/03/on-geek-versus-nerd/).
+We want to discover the words that co-occur with "nerd" and "geek" with high frequency.

 **IMPORTANT:** Do not run jobs on the head node!
 You will be yelled at, and for good reason.
 The head node is a very busy node, handling job scheduling and file transfer for the entire cluster.
 If you run jobs on it, you essentially are slowing everyone else down.

 ##Task 2: Splitting up your problem